 Cricket Mikheev is an educator, a mother of four, a longtime student of Russian literature, and an avid knitter.
 Due to the hubbub of daily life, she is consistently delighted when she can find and finish a book she has begun reading.

 Ari Pinkus is a writer for the American Communities Project and a former writer and editor at the National Association of Independent Schools in Washington, DC, where she played a pivotal role in producing and editing the content of Independent School magazine.
 She launched and oversaw the magazine’s blog, Independent Ideas, which frequently covered cutting-edge topics like creativity, digital citizenship, mindfulness, sustainability, and diversity.

-Katrina Smith is a junior at UNC Chapel Hill, majoring in English and Philosophy, Politics & Economics, and minoring in Spanish.
+Katrina Smith is a student at UNC Chapel Hill, majoring in English and Philosophy, Politics & Economics, and minoring in Spanish.
 She works as a writing coach at UNC’s Writing Center and is the Sergeant-At-Arms for the Dialectic and Philanthropic Societies, one of world’s oldest debating and literary societies.
 Her lifelong love has been 19th century women authors, but she has been found more recently reading modern non-fiction, with an emphasis on social justice.